Namsinh/CPSC354-blog/Blog5_Hello JS World!.md

-Project: A simple online calculator in Javascript
+Project: A simple online version of the iPhone calculator in Javascript.

 # **Timeline:**
 1. Prototype